-Tune in to the KLEF Preview Show and hear Maestro Fleischer discuss and play the music from ASO’s Pride & Joy - 4:30pm, KLEF 98.1 FM
+Tune into the KLEF Preview Show and hear Maestro Fleischer discuss and play the music from the ASO’s Opening Night.

-Join Maestro Fleischer for a lively noon-time discussion of the music from the ASO's Pride & Joy.
-Bring your own lunch. - Noon - 1pm, Loussac Library Public Conference Room
+Join Maestro Fleischer for a lively noon-time discussion of the music from Opening Night.
+Bring y

 The Mary and Lucian Cassetta Scholarship is a $1,000 award given to one talented high school senior pursuing advance studies at a recognized music school or music camp.
 Instrumentalists and vocalists are both encouraged to apply.